 So what size in-ceiling speakers should you get?
 Home theaters over 225 square feet should be equipped with 6- to 8-inch in-ceiling speakers.
 For rooms up to 100 square feet, 4- to 6-inch speakers may suffice.

 Before I get into the factors you should consider when selecting the appropriate in-ceiling speaker size, it is important you understand what the basic differences are between them.
-While smaller ceiling speakers like the Herdio 4 inch in-ceiling (on Amazon) can hide easier, larger units like the KEiiD 8 inch in-ceiling Speaker (also on Amazon) will provide a more powerful, room-filling sound.
+While smaller ceiling speakers like the Herdio 4 inch in-ceiling (on Amazon) can hide easier, larger units like the Polk Audio RC80i (on Amazon) will provide a more powerful, room-filling sound.

 In-ceiling speakers that are 4-inches or smaller tend to be easier to hide.
 This makes them one of the top choices when aesthetics are the primary concern.
 However, speakers that are 4-inches or smaller also tend to be the weaker of the bunch.